 If you wish to “drop” a class, you must do so before the end of the college “drop/add” or “schedule adjustment” period, usually a few days after the beginning of each semester.
 If you drop a class, you don’t pay for it and the class never appears on your official transcript.

 If, however, you decide to withdraw from a class after the “drop/add” period, it is called a withdrawal.
 If you withdraw before the midpoint of the term, your GPA will not be affected.
 The last day to withdraw from a class without penalty is the midpoint of the term.
 If you withdraw after the midpoint of the term, you will receive a WF and it will count in your GPA just like an “F.”

-You may not withdraw from classes without the permission of the Dual Enrollment Coordinator.
+You may not withdraw from classes without the permission of the Move On When Ready Coordinator.
 You will be responsible for any tuition and fees associated with a class from which you have withdrawn.
 See the college withdrawal policies.
-Withdrawals can affect your high school graduation and your insurance coverage.
+Withdrawals can affect your high school graduation.

 IMPORTANT: You will be responsible for paying full tuition and fees for any course from which you withdraw.
-ACCEL will not pay for classes that you don’t finish.
+MOWR will not pay for classes that you don’t finish.

 How do I remember when to do things?

 The academic calendar is on the GPC website.
 It tells you all the important dates you need to know including the first and last day of class, when the midpoint of the semester is, when exams begin, when fees are due, when the Regents’ test is, etc.